mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access/ondemand.md

 - <https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard/>

-Log in as per normal with your Level 1, two-factor, authentication.
+Log in as per normal with your Level 1, two-factor, authentication, from within the UMich Network or via the VPN.

 ### File browsing and editing

 Click **Files >> Home Directory** at the top of the page to open the multi-functional file browser.

 Explore.

 Some features to notice are "Open in Terminal", file downloading, and in-browser editing.

 ### Command line terminal

-Click the **Cluster >> _Great Lakes login node** at the top of the page to open a web tab with a GUI-based command terminal.
+Click **Cluster >> _Great Lakes login node** at the top of the page to open a web tab with a GUI-based command terminal.
 Yes, you have to log in again with two-factor authentication.

 Proceed to do work.